 Once there, you’ll have plenty of things to do since the Full West Rim tour can include different add-ons such as a helicopter flight to the bottom of the canyon, a 20-minute pontoon cruise down the Colorado River, or admission to the world famous Skywalk.

-Most Grand Canyon tours from Las Vegas to the West Rim are expensive, but the basic version of this tour (bus tour only) is the cheapest Grand Canyon tour from Las Vegas you will find.
+Most Grand Canyon tours from Las Vegas to the West Rim are expensive, but the basic version of this tour is the cheapest Grand Canyon tour from Las Vegas you will find.

 - Highlights: West Rim by 🚐 with different add-ons (🚁🛥️)